 During this one-day itinerary, you will see Fisherman's Wharf, visit Alcatraz (an old federal prison), and stroll across the Golden Gate Bridge.
 It's the perfect way to plan a short stay in San Francisco.

 Add on a second day with this two-day itinerary.
-On this day, you will ride the cable cars to Lombard Street, see one of Diego Rivera's murals, and climb to the top of Telegraph Hill to explore Coit Tower.
+On this day, you will ride the cable cars to Lombard Street and climb to the top of Telegraph Hill to explore Coit Tower.

 You'll also explore Chinatown, sample some dim sum, and check out some historic temples.